Assiniboia Downs: History

 Harness racers had shown an interest at using the new racetrack, and if they couldn't, would use one in St. Vital instead.

 Construction of Assiniboia Downs would be competed in time for the beginning of the 1958 season in June, where 42 races would take place.

 Assiniboia Downs installed a state-of-the-art "tote" machine at the new racing venue which displayed betting information in real-time.

+Prior to the 2024 meeting, Assiniboia Downs announced they were eliminating run-up, a rarity in North American horse racing.

 Off-track betting

 In December 1987 Videon Cable-TV and Westman Cable's application to the CRTC to telecast live horse racing from Assiniboia Downs was approved.
 On January 23, 1988, Videon Cable-tv began telecasting Assiniboia Downs live harness racing to allow for off-track betting via telephone (Telephone Account Betting).
 Twenty phone lines were installed to handle incoming calls and they were frequently full.
 The signal was uplinked to the Anik C3 satellite.
 Initial telecasts on VSP-7 were a success, though Videon stated that on-air presentation between races could have been improved.
 Across the Red River, cable company Greater Winnipeg Cablevision did not telecast the harness racing and did not (initially) apply to the CRTC to do so.

 Today the Assiniboia Downs Racing Network is available on MTS TV ch.
 179 and 180 and on the Internet via the HPIbet website.